ishan-chaudhary/AIS_project/README.md

   - from sklearn.cluster import DBSCAN

   Customized Modules
   The analysis in this project uses functions from the gsta module, which stands for GeoSpatial Temporal Analysis module.
-The gsta_config file is not share on the repo and stores server information including passwords and credentials.
+The db_config file is not share on the repo and stores server information including passwords and credentials.
 This replaces the aws_credentials module.

 # Data Ingest, Cleaning, and Analysis